nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to, or characteristic of the nanoscopic scale of these fibers.

-### Expanded Definition and Usage\nNanofibers are increasingly important in fields ranging from healthcare to environmental protection.
+### Expanded Definition and Usage:
+Nanofibers are increasingly important in fields ranging from healthcare to environmental protection.
 In biomedical applications, their high surface area and porosity make them ideal for creating scaffolds that mimic the extracellular matrix, facilitating cell adhesion and proliferation.
 In environmental applications, the fine structure of nanofibers allows for the effective filtration of air, water, and other fluids, removing pollutants and pathogens at sizes not achievable with conventional fibers.
 Additionally, their ability to be functionalized with various coatings or embedded with active agents enhances their performance in targeted drug delivery and other specialized applications.